Bolivia Travel Guide – Everything you Need to Know

 Bolivia is not without its problems – poverty is common.
 As such, people can become desperate and pickpocketing and non-violent robberies are quite common.
 However, it is very easy to avoid with most incidents occurring late at night.

 During my stay, I only ever heard of people getting robbed in La Paz.
 These incidents were during the early hours of the morning and all victims were intoxicated.
-With a small amount of awareness you can most definitely enjoy Bolivia without any problems – like I did!
+With a small amount of awareness you can most definitely enjoy Bolivia without any problems – as I did!

 One thing to mention is that it is illegal for undercover police to approach tourists in Bolivia unless you are in the act of committing a crime.
 This law was introduced to combat criminals impersonating police officers.
-If you are approved by “police”, not in uniform and have not committed a crime, do not comply and ask them to call your embassy.
+If you are approached by “police”, not in uniform and have not committed a crime, do not comply and ask them to call your embassy.
 DO NOT HAND OVER YOUR PASSPORT!

 Bolivia is one of if not the cheapest country in South America.
 The prices mentioned below in my Bolivia travel guide are the averages I spent overall cities and towns.